Work & Background

 After the p2p startup folded in 2013, I started working as an independent web developer in collaboration with designer Sam Baldwin under our initials SB-PH.
 Alongside this, between February 2017 and April 2019 I managed Occasional Papers, an independent publisher of excellent books on the histories of architecture, art, design, film and literature.
 In late 2019, Sam took on a full-time position at Notion and I began collaborating more heavily with other designers before eventually moving away from my independent practice.

-I don’t have a ton of free time due to our little guy.
+I don’t have a ton of free time due to my kids.
 But when I can, I like to cook, draw, read, repair, and sing in groups.
 These are some of my most recent posts on less work-related topics:

 Get in touch if you’d like to learn together, have something to share, or want to say hi.